tobiasrausch/vc/README.md

 export PATH=`pwd`/mamba/bin:${PATH}
 ```

 ## SV Calling

 ### Discovery of chromothripsis in a cancer sample

-In this practical we will analyze germline and somatic structural variants (SVs) of a chromothripsis sample from a recent [cancer study](https://www.ncbi.nlm.nih.gov/pubmed/22265402).
+In this practical we will analyze germline and somatic structural variants (SVs) of a chromothripsis sample from this [cancer study](https://www.ncbi.nlm.nih.gov/pubmed/22265402).
 The anonymized data was filtered for chr2 to speed up all subsequent analysis.
 The tumor genome alignment file is named `tumor.bam` and the control genome alignment file is named `control.bam`.

 ### Structural variant alignment quality control

 Before each discovery of structural variants, you should assess the quality of the data,
 as, for example, paired-end methods are hampered by skewed insert size distributions, read-depth methods by uneven coverage, and split-read methods by high sequencing error rates.
-Common quality criteria are e.g. the percentage of reads mapped, number of singletons and duplicates, number of properly paired reads and the shape of the insert size and coverage distributions.
+Common quality criteria are the percentage of reads mapped, the duplicate rate, number of properly paired reads and the shape of the insert size and coverage distributions.
 [Picard](http://broadinstitute.github.io/picard/), [SAMtools](http://www.htslib.org), [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Alfred](https://github.com/tobiasrausch/alfred) are commonly used quality control tools that compute some of these alignment statistics as shown below for the tumor sample.

 ```bash